swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 In effect, the concept of isolation decay prevents data-races by disallowing access to stored properties once the compiler can no-longer prove that the reference to `self` will not be concurrently accessed.
 For efficiency reasons, the compiler might not perform interprocedural analysis to prove that passing `self` to another function is safe from concurrent access by another task.
 Interprocedural analysis is inherently limited due to the nature of modules in Swift (i.e., separate compilation).
 Immediately after `self` has escaped the initializer, the treatment of `self` in the initializer changes to match the unacquired status of the actor's executor.

-#### Global-actor isolated classes
+#### Global-actor isolated types

-A non-isolated initializer of a global-actor isolated class (GAIC) is in the same situation as a non-async actor initializer, in that it must bootstrap the instance without the executor's protection.
+A non-isolated initializer of a global-actor isolated type (GAIT) is in the same situation as a non-async actor initializer, in that it must bootstrap the instance without the executor's protection.
 Thus, we can construct a data-race just like before:

 ```swift
 @MainActor